What is Plastic?

 Plastic was discovered by famous German chemist Christian Schonbein in 1846.
 Plastics were actually discovered accidentally.
-Christian was experimenting in his kitchen and by accident he spilt a mixture of nitric acid and sulphuric acid.
+Christian was experimenting in his kitchen and by accident, he spilt a mixture of nitric acid and sulphuric acid.
 To mop that solution (a mixture of nitric and sulphuric acid) he took a cloth and after moping he kept it over the stove.
 After some time, the cloth disappeared and from there plastic got its name.

 The word, plastic, was derived from the word ‘Plastikos’ meaning ‘to mould’ in Greek.
 Fossil fuels have compounds containing hydrogen and carbon (hydrocarbon) which act as building blocks for long polymer molecules.
 These building blocks are known as monomers, they link together to form long carbon chains called polymers.

 - Thermoplastic: Plastics that can be deformed easily upon heating and can be bent easily.
 Linear polymers and a combination of linear and cross-linked polymers come under thermoplastics.
 Example: PVC, nylon, polythene, etc.